 Freedom Flex’s cash-back rewards program breaks down as follows:

 - 5% cash back on up to $1,500 in total quarterly purchases (for $75 in total potential cash-back rewards each quarter) in certain quarterly rotating spending categories.
+Check out our list of the 5% bonus cash-back categories for Freedom Flex to see what’s on tap this quarter.

 - Unlimited 5% cash back on eligible Lyft rides through March 2022